Soccer Breathwork Program

 This happens when over-breathing reduces oxygen flow to the brain a reaction known as hypocapnia-induced cerebral vasoconstriction.
 The result: your body feels tense, and your brain goes blank.

 With breath training, Ani learned how to slow her breathing and control especially her exhale before pressure moments.
-Her body calmed down, her focus returned, and she no longer felt paralyzed before matches or exams.
-Breath by breath, she built real confidence from the inside out.
+Her body calmed down, her focus returned, and she no longer feels paralyzed before matches or exams.

 Got more questions?
 (FAQ)